Traumatic Dental Injuries

 Dislodged (Luxated) Teeth

 Children between seven and 12 years old may not need root canal treatment since their teeth are still developing.
-For those patients, an endodontist or dentist will monitor the healing carefully and intervene immediately if any unfavorable changes appear.
-Therefore, multiple follow-up appointments are likely to be needed.
 New research indicates that stem cells present in the pulps of young people can be stimulated to complete root growth and heal the pulp following injuries or infection.

 Knocked-Out (Avulsed) Teeth